sdholdsworth/to-do-task-list/README.md

 # ToDo-TaskList Application

-This is a ToDo-TaskList UI whereby users can add, remove and modify existing tasks within this dynamic task list application.
+This is a ToDo Task List application whereby users can add and remove tasks within this dynamic task list UI.

+Data is persisted to local storage through the JavaScript local API.

+The project is a JavaScript centric SPA.